Making Sure Your Insurance Works For You

 Is insurance inside your superannuation appropriate?

-Ideally everyone with dependents would have life, TPD, income protection and trauma insurance to protect against things that can go wrong.
+Ideally everyone with dependents would have life, TPD, income protection and trauma (critical insurnance) insurance to protect against things that can go wrong.
 However, this type of insurance can be considered expensive and people cannot always afford or justify the cost.
 Therefore, looking to the insurance products within your superannuation can seem like a good idea – they are usually automatic, without requiring a medical; and they are paid for out of your superannuation contributions.

 Policies purchased within your superannuation are also usually cheaper, because the superannuation funds purchase them in bulk.